 Trump arrives in Miami for Tuesday's arraignment on federal charges

-Former President Donald Trump left his Bedminister, New Jersey, golf club Monday to head to Miami, where he is expected to spend the night at Trump National Doral before his federal arraignment on 37 felony counts on Tuesday.
+Former President Donald Trump arrived in Miami Monday afternoon, where he will spend the night at Trump National Doral before his federal arraignment on 37 felony counts on Tuesday.

 Trump is expected to motorcade Tuesday from Trump National Doral to the federal courthouse in Miami.
 Trump told Fox News on Friday that he will plead not guilty to the charges, which related to his alleged mishandling of classified documents.